justchokingaround/jerry/README.md

     -v, --version
       Show the script version
     -w, --website
-      Choose which website to get video links from (default: 9anime) (currently supported: 9anime, kaido and yugen)
+      Choose which website to get video links from (default: allanime) (currently supported: allanime, aniwatch, yugen, hdrezka, and crunchyroll)

   Note:
     All arguments can be specified in the config file as well.